tomjspain/mecPortal-experiment1/_learn/methods_land.md

   					<h3> Models as the base for counter-factual evidence </h3>
   				</header>
   				<p> The premis for Model Estimated Control is that a model can be used
-  				to estimate a patients outcome and that this estimate can be compared against their observed outcome </p>
+  				to estimate a patient's outcome and that this estimate can be compared against their observed outcome </p>
   			</div>
   		</div>